wilson0x4d/appsettings2/docs/attribute_handling.rst

         }
     }

-This configuration will load, and you can still access the data using keyed methods such as :py:meth:`~appsettings2.Configuration.get` and :py:meth:`~appsettings2.Configuration.set`, but the resulting :py:class:`~appsettings2.Configuration` object will have attributes that cannot be accessed from Python code:
+This configuration will load, and you can still access the data using keyed methods such as :py:meth:`~appsettings2.Configuration.get` and :py:meth:`~appsettings2.Configuration.set`, but the resulting :py:class:`~appsettings2.Configuration` object will have attributes that cannot be accessed from Python code, for example this would produce compile-time/run-time errors:

 .. code:: python

     if True == configuration.query-tab.fragment#left.input:
         pass

 To accomodate configurations such as these and make them accessible via :py:class:`~appsettings2.Configuration` attributes you may pass ``scrubkeys=True``.
 This will cause any lexically invalid characters to be transformed into an underscore `_` character.
+This feature complies with `PEP 3131 <https://peps.python.org/pep-3131/>`_ to ensure invalid Unicode characters are also transformed.

 Although attribute names are transformed, keys are not.
 Therefore, given the above JSON snippet the following are equivalent: